Key highlights

 3. Nameservers

-Nameservers tell you where a website is hosted and how it connects to web services.
-If a website is active, the nameservers link to a hosting provider or a specific server setup.
-This information helps you understand if a site is running and who manages it.
+Nameservers indicate where the domain is hosted and how it connects to online services.
+Active domains usually point to hosting providers or configured servers.
+This helps verify if a site is live and who manages it.

 4. Domain status codes

-• Active – The website is in use and is registered properly.
+• Active – The domain is currently registered and in use.

-• Pending renewal or deletion – The website is near its expiration date or has already expired.
+• Pending renewal or deletion – The domain is near expiration or has expired.

-• ClientTransferProhibited – The website is locked to prevent any unauthorized transfers.
+• ClientTransferProhibited – The domain is locked to prevent unauthorized transfers.

-When you are a business owner, protecting your online information is as important as protecting your company’s physical assets.
+As a business owner, protecting your online information is just as important as securing your physical assets.
 According to a study by Statista, global cybercrime costs are estimated to reach $10.5 trillion annually by 2025.
 This highlights the need for you to take proactive steps to ensure cybersecurity.

 Estimated cost of cybercrime worldwide 2018-2029